 Fedwell food is currently out of stock in stores, and online.
-We still have free samples, cricket treats, and wellness bundles available.
+We currently have cricket treats, and wellness bundles available.
 SIGN UP for our newsletter to receive back in stock notices and announcements about the store opening.

 February 27, 2017